edgedelta/docs/docs/configuration/outputs-streams.md

 ## Step 1: Review Feature Types

-In the Edge Delta Admin portal, **features** are the data types that the Edge Delta agent should collect (or generate), and then send to a streaming destination.
+In the Edge Delta App, **features** are the data types that the Edge Delta agent should collect (or generate), and then send to a streaming destination.

 When you create an **Output - Stream**, you can add the following features to the output: